breandan/kotlingrad/README.md

 #### Shape-safe Tensor Operations

-While first-class [dependent types](https://wiki.haskell.org/Dependent_type) are sufficient to perform arbitrary computation in the type system (e.g. concatenation and dynamic reshaping), it is not a necessary feature for shape checking.* If the shape of a tensor is known at compile time, it is possible to encode this information using less powerful type systems, as long as they support subtyping and parametric polymorphism (a.k.a. generics).
+While first-class [dependent types](https://wiki.haskell.org/Dependent_type) are sufficient for arbitrary shape safety (e.g. with concatenation and dynamic reshaping), they are not necessary for simple shape checking, such as checking for equality.* When the shape of a tensor is known at compile time, it is possible to encode this information in less powerful type systems, as long as they support subtyping and parametric polymorphism (a.k.a. generics).
 In practice, we can implement a shape-checked tensor arithmetic in languages like Java, Kotlin, C++, C# or Typescript.
 In Kotlin, whose type system is [less expressive](https://kotlinlang.org/docs/reference/generics.html#variance) than Java, we use the following strategy.

 First, we enumerate a list of integer type literals as a chain of subtypes, so that `0 <: 1 <: 2 <: 3 <: ... <: C`, where C is the largest fixed-length dimension we wish to represent.
 Using this encoding, we are guaranteed linear growth in space and time for subtype checking.